spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/openapi-server-ef/README.md

-# Web: web server stub generation with OpenAPI Code Generation tool
+# Web: Using OpenAPI generated WAR in an EventFlow project

-How to create a web application from OpenAPI specification documentation with OpenAPI Code Generation tool
+How to use OpenAPI generated WAR

 * [openapi-server-ef](src/site/markdown/index.md)